 Plectranthus hail from warm temperate to tropical areas of the world (particularly South Africa) and grow in shadier parts of the garden under trees in very ordinary soil where many plants do not thrive.
 They grow quickly and are tolerant of drought and root-competition.
 They are perfectly suited to our Sydney climate and provide a significant contribution to the garden in early autumn.

-One of the tallest and showiest is the Plectranthus ecklonii from South African forest regions, with its fuzz of large purple-blue feathers of flowers with pronounced stamens on a substantial shrubby perennial 1.5-2m tall.
+One of the tallest and showiest is the Plectranthus ecklonii from South African forest regions, with its fuzz of large purple-blue feathers of flowers with pronounced stamens on a substantial shrubby perennial 1.5-2 m tall.
 It is one of the earliest types to flower, often beginning its long period of bloom in February, continuing till early April.
-It mixes effortlessly with shade-loving plants with pink, white or burgundy flowers in bloom at this time, such as shrub and cane Begonia, Japanese windflowers and Justicia carnea, but also can be a good contrast to orange or red flowers in shade, such as the so-called red justicia (Odontonema strictum) or cane Begonia.
-The flowers are also effective partnered by gold or lime-coloured leaves that tolerate part-shaded areas such as golden Duranta.
+It mixes effortlessly with shade-loving plants with pink, white or burgundy flowers in bloom at this time, such as shrub and cane Begonia, Justicia carnea and Japanese windflowers , but also can be a good contrast to orange or red flowers in shade, such as the so-called red justicia (Odontonema tubaeforme) or cane Begonia.
+The flowers are also effective partnered by gold or lime-coloured leaves that tolerate part-shaded areas such as golden Duranta, or the beetroot-coloured leaves of Iresine herbstii 'Brilliantissima'.
 Unlike most Plectranthus, which tend to scorch if grown in full sun, it is sun tolerant, and is an effective partner to Salvia, Canna and Pentas which bloom in sunny places through autumn.

-Superb white and pastel pink forms have become available in recent years, offering great potential for attractive autumn flower schemes in shadier parts of the garden, where their generous trusses in March and April lighten up the gloom.
-The misty, lacy fretwork of their flowers offers a contrast to bolder tropical blooms such as the huge pink or white angel's trumpets (Brugmansia species), which continue to have flushes of flowers in autumn.
-They also mingle well with pink or white cane begonias, sasanqua camellias or the ageing blooms of mop-headed Hydrangea.
+Superb white ('Tommy') and pastel pink ('Erma') cultivars have become available in recent years, offering great potential for attractive autumn flower schemes in shadier parts of the garden, where their generous trusses in March and April lighten up the gloom.
+The misty, lacy fretwork of their flowers offers a contrast to bolder tropical blooms such as the huge pink or white angel's trumpets (Brugmansia species and cultivars), which continue to have flushes of flowers in autumn.
+They also mingle well with Camellia sasanqua or the ageing blooms of mop-headed Hydrangea.
 A massed group of the pink, white and purple forms all grown together can look very attractive.